 Cruiselines

-It’s old news that several cruise lines have already gone into bankruptcy and, sadly, more could follow.
+It’s old news that several cruise lines have already gone into bankruptcy; sadly, more could follow.
 The cruise industry is among the hardest-hit travel industry sectors, despite its loyal customer base, with reported losses of $50 billion in 2020 (Skift & McKinsey).

 Some of the largest players – Carnival (CCL), Royal Caribbean (RCL), and Norwegian (NCLH) have suspended their cruise voyages for most of 2020 and 2021.
-As CNN reports, all three stocks plummeted between 45% and 60% this year.
+CNN reports that all three stocks plummeted between 45% and 60% this year.

-Short term, cruise businesses are combating the problem by offering new products, such as low-density cruises.
+In the short term, cruise businesses are combating the problem by offering new products, such as low-density cruises.
 But those are largely limited to domestic destinations, and cannot mitigate the financial gap.
-Long term, only long cruise trips and delivering on schedules can start helping in their recovery.
+In the long term, only long cruise trips and delivering on schedules can start helping in their recovery.

 Airlines